lfn-cnti/bestpractices/charter.md

 **Representation**

-A maximum of one person from any one company/organization at any time may hold a chair role.
+A maximum of one person from any one entity may hold a chair role at any given moment.
+See the [Independence](#independence) section for further details.

 #### Tech Lead